taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

 ## The latest additions 🎉

 **Chatbots**
- * [ComfyUI-GPT_SoVITS](https://github.com/aifsh/comfyui-gpt_sovits) - a comfyui custom node for GPT-SoVITS! you can voice cloning and tts in comfyui now
- * [slack-bot](https://github.com/innogames/slack-bot) - Ready to use Slack bot for lazy developers: start Jenkins jobs, watch Jira tickets, watch pull requests with AI support...
- * [psychic](https://github.com/finic-ai/psychic) - Data integration platform for LLMs.
+ * [finic](https://github.com/finic-ai/finic) - Data integration platform for LLMs.
 Connect to SaaS tools with turnkey auth and sync documents from N data sources with only one integration
- * [repopack](https://github.com/yamadashy/repopack) - 📦 Repopack is a powerful tool that packs your entire repository into a single, AI-friendly file.
-Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, and Gemini.

-**Browser-extensions**
- * [Plugin-VoiceGPT](https://github.com/wstxda/plugin-voicegpt) - Use ChatGPT instead of Google Assistant
+**NLP**
+ * [AlignBench](https://github.com/thudm/alignbench) - Large-scale Multidimensional Chinese Alignment Evaluation Benchmark (ACL 2024)

+**Others**
+ * [ChatGPT-Mirror](https://github.com/dairoot/chatgpt-mirror) - 🚀 One-click deployment of your own ChatGPT mirror site

-_Updated on August 15, 2024_ (A total of 1717 repositories listed.)
+_Updated on August 18, 2024_ (A total of 1720 repositories listed.)

 ## Table of contents